-The Early Action application process requires that the completed application be postmarked or submitted online by November 3.
+Students who have a preference for Caltech may want to consider application under the Early Action plan.
+The Early Action application process requires that the completed application be postmarked by November 1.
 Under this application plan, students will be notified in mid-December of the admission decision.
 Students admitted under Early Action have until May 1 to make their commitment to attend.